eno2p/SysInventory/README.md

-# SysInventory
+# System
-Short example about inventory a hardware on Linux system.
+Shorts examples about Linux scripts for dummies.